haruiz/modihub/README.md

-# MODI: A Unified Interface for Diverse LLMs
+# MODIHUB: A Unified Interface for Diverse LLMs

-**MODI** simplifies the way you interact with multiple Large Language Models (LLMs) by offering a streamlined, consistent interface.
+**MODIHUB** simplifies the way you interact with multiple Large Language Models (LLMs) by offering a streamlined, consistent interface.
 It abstracts the complexities of provider-specific APIs and configurations, making it easy to switch between models across different platforms.

 ## 🔑 Key Features